Inventory Management: A Key to Streamlining Business Operations

 1. Accurate Demand Forecasting:

 Accurately predicting customer demand is the foundation of effective inventory management.
-By analyzing historical sales data, market trends, and other relevant factors, businesses can forecast demand patterns and adjust their inventory levels accordingly.
+By analysing historical sales data, market trends, and other relevant factors, businesses can forecast demand patterns and adjust their inventory levels accordingly.
 This helps avoid excess stock or stockouts, ensuring optimal inventory levels at all times.

 2. Just-in-Time (JIT) Inventory Management: